aleaxit/gmpy/docs/overview.rst

 Tutorial
 --------

-The :class:`mpz` type is compatible with Python's built-in :class:`int` type but is significantly faster for large values.
+The `mpz` type is compatible with Python's built-in `int` type but is significantly faster for large values.
 The cutover point for performance varies, but can be as low as 20 to 40 digits.
 A variety of additional integer functions are provided.